second12138/OS-Assignments/3120/OS Assignment1/README.txt

+To compile the code: gcc -pthread A2.c -o A2
-To run the code:
+To run the code: ./A2

-1.complie: gcc -o prog prog.c
-2.run ./prog

-Existing problem:

- Sometimes. it requires input "exit" for several times to end the program.